We Need Your Support Today!

 Classes focusing on traditional music meet six days per week following Merasi School.
 Recognized and accomplished musicians demonstrate their craft, introducing children to ancient materials and instruments unique to their heritage.

 Sammelans - Children’s Meetings

 FAR sponsors gatherings at Lok Kala Sagar Sansthan, advocacy hub of the Merasi Intangible Cultural Heritage.
 Youth leaders guide remote village children assembled together at least four times a year to share experiences, play music, and rally toward the common goals of self knowledge and worth.

-Starting with only 12 children in 2014, the most recent 21st Sammelan, themed "Resilience", welcomed over 120 youth from Jaisalmer and outlying areas.
+The first event hosted 12 children in 2014.
+Prior to covid, the 2020 21st Sammelan welcomed over 120 youth from Jaisalmer and outlying areas.

 Waterbridge Outreach Books

 WBO Books & Water reaches out globally and has over years joined forces with us to amplify efforts offering children hope by nourishing their minds with books, their bodies with clean and ample water, along with gender-specific lavatory construction at Merasi School.

 Pratham pledges access to books so that every Indian child can discover the joys of reading.
 All India Read Day is a favorite annual event at Merasi School.
 Our 2021 “Spark Curiosity” Campaign raised books for